MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

 ## What's new for C++ in Visual Studio version 17.0

-For a summary of new features and bug fixes in Visual Studio, see [What's New in Visual Studio 2022 version 17.0](/visualstudio/releases/2022/release-notes-v17.0).
+For a summary of new features and bug fixes in Visual Studio, see [Visual Studio 2022 version 17.0 Release Notes](/visualstudio/releases/2022/release-notes-v17.0).

 - The Visual Studio IDE, *`devenv.exe`*, is now a native 64-bit application.